-When a person is kept in remand without filing charges for a considerable period of time, he or she should be released on bail pending indictment.
+When a person is kept in remand without taking his or her case for trial for a considerable period of time, he or she should be released on bail pending trial.
 Otherwise, this will lead not only to prison overcrowding but also violates his or her fundamental rights which have been guaranteed under the Constitution.

-Hence, I consider the delay tittle more than three years in remand falls into the category of excessive and oppressive delay considering the circumstances of this case.
+Hence, I consider the delay more than two years in remand falls into the category of excessive and oppressive delay considering the circumstances of this case.
 Hence, considering all the circumstances of this case, the suspect has very good exceptional circumstances to consider this application in his favour.
-Further, remanding a suspect without filing any charge will prejudice his rights and his family as well.
+Further, remanding a suspect without commencing his or her trial will prejudice his or her rights and family as well.

-Offences under Section 54A(a) and 54A(b) of the Poisons Opium and Dangerous Drugs Ordinance as amended by the Act No.13 of 1984 is no doubt serious offences but seriousness of the offence alone cannot form a ground to refuse bail.
+Offences under Section 54A(d) and 54A(b) of the Poisons Opium and Dangerous Drugs Ordinance as amended by the Act No.13 of 1984 is no doubt serious offences but seriousness of the offence alone cannot form a ground to refuse bail.
 In considering these matters, the court must bear in mind the presumption of innocence.